-The Division of Nursing Associate Degree Registered Nurse Student Handbook contains nursing program specific policies.
-Students enrolled in the division of nursing programs are responsible to know and adhere to the polices contained in the College Catalog and the Division Associate Degree Registered Nurse Student Handbook, distributed by the Nursing Division.
+The Division of Nursing Associate Degree Registered Nurse Student Handbook and the RN-BSN Handbook contain nursing program specific policies.
+Students enrolled in the Division of Nursing programs are responsible to know and adhere to the polices contained in the College Catalog and the Division of Nursing Student Handbooks, distributed by the Nursing Division.

 The Division of Arts and Health Science Associate Degree in Radiation Therapy Student Handbook and Associate Degree in Respiratory Care Student Handbook contain program specific policies.
-Students enrolled in Division of Arts and Health Science associate degree programs are responsible to know and adhere to the policies contained in the College Catalog and the Divisions Student Handbooks distributed by each program.
+Students enrolled in Division of Arts and Health Science associate degree programs are responsible to know and adhere to the policies contained in the College Catalog and the Division's Student Handbooks distributed by each program.